dvdmtw98/blog/blog-vault/articles/2024-01-04-building-home-lab-part-3.md

 The **`.iso`** file that was downloaded to create the VM can be deleted now if you do not plan to store it for future use.

 > [!IMPORTANT] Black Screen on Boot
 > On certain machines starting the Kali VM results in a black screen.
-This issue occurs randomly (usually after updating the VM).
-There isn’t a definitive solution for this problem.
-The issue could popup randomly from time to time.
+This issue occurs usually after updating the VM.
+There isn’t a definitive solution to this problem.
+The issue may popup from time to time.
 >
-> The following options should help fix the problem:
-> - Increasing the “Video Memory” to `128 MB`.
-> - Changing the “Graphics Controller” to `VBoxSVGA`.
+> Some users have reported that changing the “Graphics Controller” to `VBoxSVGA` seems to resolve the problem for them.
+This option is located under `Settings → Display → Screen`.
 >
-> Both these options are located under `Settings` → `Display` → `Screen`.
-Try them individually and if that does not work then use them together.
->
-> Forcefully powering off the VM and starting it back up also fixes the issue.
-This is not a permanently fix.
-Sometimes the VM might need to be restarted 2-3 times before the login page loads.
+> Forcefully powering off the VM and starting it back up also seems to fix the issue.
+The VM might need to be restarted 2-3 times before the VM loads properly.

 In the next module, we will access the pfSense Web UI and complete the remaining configuration.